How do I write a workplace discrimination, bullying and harassment policy?

 Purpose and aim: The purpose section should detail the short-term goals of minimising and dealing with discrimination and harassment as well as long-term goals such as building a positive and safe workplace environment, improving loyalty and reducing staff turnover.

 Scope: The scope of the policy explains when and to who it applies.
-This policy should apply to all board members, staff (including contractors and volunteers) and how the company and staff treat clients and the community.
+This policy should apply to all board members, staff (including contractors and volunteers) and extend to how the company and staff treat clients and the community.
 The policy should apply for the entire life-cycle of staff employment (from early-stage recruitment through to resignation/dismissal), onsite and offsite work, as well as work social functions.

 Legal framework: All Australian businesses are required to comply with a range of federal and state laws concerning workplace harassment and discrimination.
 You should outline the legislation which is relevant to your policy.
 Relevant federal legislation includes: